okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-context/main/index.md

 <ApiLifecycle access="ie" /><br>

-Enable a new device rule for your Org's authentication policy.
+Enable a new device rule for your org's authentication policy.

 ---
 **Learning outcomes**